Frijol/climate-change/GLOSSARY.md

 ## FERC
 Federal Energy Regulatory Commission (U.S.A.)
 (FERC.gov)

+## FIT
+feed-in tariffs, a long-term guaranteed incentive to resource owners based on the enegy produced (in kWh) and not based on demand [EPRI, 12][EPRI]

 ## fracking
 Hydraulic fracturing, a high-pressure injection of a liquid into a wellbore to create cracks in deep-rock formations to access otherwise hard-to-reach natural gas and petroleum

+## frequency control
+(also known as frequency regulation) on the grid, when power generation is greater than demand, the power frequency rises.
+Because it is important to maintain a standard frequency, frequency control is any way to discharge excess energy and keep the load and generation in balance.
+See also: demand response

+## frequency regulation
+(also known as frequency control) on the grid, when power generation is greater than demand, the power frequency rises.
+Because it is important to maintain a standard frequency, frequency control is any way to discharge excess energy and keep the load and generation in balance.
+See also: demand response

 ## gas flaring
 when oil is extracted, natural gas builds up.
 "Flaring" this gas is setting it on fire (instead of capturing it for sale).